strongloop/loopback-example-app-logic/README.md

 Test it by starting the server (via `slc run`) and running `curl -XPOST localhost:3000/api/cars/rev-engine -H 'content-type:application/json' -d '{"sound":"vroom"}'`.

 >If you are using Windows, single quotes are treated as backticks in `cmd`.
-This means you will have to modify the `curl` command to use and escape double quotes instead: `curl -XPOST localhost:3000/api/cars/rev-engine -H "content-type:application/json" -d '{\"sound\":\"vroom\"}'`.
+This means you will have to modify the `curl` command to use and escape double quotes instead: `curl -XPOST localhost:3000/api/cars/rev-engine -H "content-type:application/json" -d "{\"sound\":\"vroom\"}"`.

 You should see: